rancilio-pid/clevercoffee/README.md

    - steadyPowerOffset is introduced which compensates the increased temperature loss when the maschine (brew head etc.) are still very cold.
    - PidController offers feature like filtering, special handling of setPoint crossings and more (hard-coded)
    - PID Controller is now integral part of the software and not an external library.
-1. Beautify display output with new icons (thanks to helge!)
 1. Freely choose if you want the software use WIFI, BLYNK and MQTT.
 Everythink can be enabled/disabled and stil have a flawlessly working PID controller.
 1. Offline Modus is fixed and enhanced.
 If userConfig.h's FORCE_OFFLINE is enabled, then PID fully is working without networking.
 Ideal in situations when there is no connectivity or you dont want to rely on it.
 1. Huge performance tunings and improvements under the hood which stabilizes the system (eg in situations of bad WIFI, hardware issues,..).